dougarley/tlpd-helper/readme.md

 1. Open a local JSON document containing characters you are tracking and their respective servers.
 2. Checks each character's activity & collect mounts using the [Blizzard World of Warcraft API](https://github.com/Blizzard/api-wow-docs).
 3. Returns whether the character has recently looted Vyragosa, and when.
-4. Returns whether or not the character has the Time-Lost Protodrake as a collected mount.
+4. Returns whether or not the character has the Time-Lost Proto-Drake as a collected mount.

 **Note:** This script *can not* track Vyragosa kills that are not looted.
-Additionally, since looting the Reigns of the Time-Lost Protodrake does not appear in the character's activity feed, the script *can not* accurately predict when the Time-Lost Protodrake itself was killed.
+Additionally, since looting the Reigns of the Time-Lost Proto-Drake does not appear in the character's activity feed, the script *can not* accurately predict when the Time-Lost Proto-Drake itself was killed.

 ## Requirements ##
 You *must* have [node.js](http://nodejs.org) and [npm](https://npmjs.org/) installed to run this script.